testfairy/docs/docs/051_Platforms/71_Neptune_Software.md

 ## Initialize the TestFairy SDK:

-Add the following code to your `init` script the App Designer:
+Add the following code to your `init` script in the App Designer:

 ```
 document.addEventListener("deviceready", function() {